The Blue Boy: In popular culture

-In Quentin Tarantino's film Django Unchained, the main character Django, a freed slave, chooses to wear an outfit identical to that worn by Gainsborough's subject in The Blue Boy.
+In Quentin Tarantino's film Django Unchained, the main character Django, a freed slave, chooses to wear an outfit similar to that worn by Gainsborough's subject in The Blue Boy.

+In a 2001 episode of Who Wants to Be a Millionaire the exact contents of the painting was the subject of a $500,000 question.

-It inspired the 1980s Garbage Pail Kid "Blue Boy George" (fifth series).
+It inspired the 1980s Garbage Pail Kids "Blue Boy George" (fifth series).

-In 1985, the picture was referenced in the song "Art is for Your Heart" on the Muppet Babies episode "The Muppet Museum of Art", with Gonzo wondering about the painting and Kermit stating the subject's possible preference for green clothing.
+In 1985, the picture was referenced in the song Art is for Your Heart on the Muppet Babies episode "The Muppet Museum of Art", with Gonzo wondering about the painting and Kermit stating the subject's possible preference for green clothing.

+The painting is seen in the movie Die Another Day (2002), where it hangs in a London fencing club, and is slashed by Gustav Graves while dueling with James Bond.

 The painting is also seen in the movie Batman (1989) as hanging in Gotham museum, and again in the Joker (2019) movie hanging in smaller form in the Joker's apartment.

+The third season episode of Star Trek: The Next Generation Hollow Pursuits features Reginald Barclay's holodeck replica of Wesley Crusher dressed in an outfit similar to The Blue Boy.

 In the introduction of the television series Pee-wee's Playhouse (1986-1990), the painting can be seen hanging in the background while Pee-wee is singing the theme song.

 In the Disney Series Wizards of Waverly Place (2007-2012) the Blue Boy is also shown in Episode 21 of Season 1.

+In the 2018 animated musical Charming (film) the Blue Boy can be seen hanging in the dining room of Prince Charming's castle.

 The painting is seen hanging in Vincent Ludwig's office in the film The Naked Gun.

-In the movie Ghostbusters 2 (1989), the character Janosz Poha contrasts a large portrait of the fictional 16th-century sorcerer Vigo the Carpathian with Gainsborough's Blue Boy.
+In the movie Ghostbusters_II (1989), the character Janosz Poha contrasts a large portrait of the fictional 16th-century sorcerer Vigo the Carpathian with Gainsborough's Blue Boy.

 A split-second image in Teacher's Pet shows a parody of the painting featuring Leonard.

 Over the credits of Cinderella III: A Twist in Time, a parody of the painting featuring Gus dressed in this outfit is shown.

 It appears as an in-game item in the Animal Crossing series.

 The Blue Boy inspired pop artist Robert Rauschenberg to pursue a painting career.
 It is often paired with a painting by Thomas Lawrence called Pinkie that sits opposite to it at the Huntington Library.

-On Mr. Toad's Wild Ride in Disneyland California, before exiting your car, you can spot a painting of Toad posing while dressed all in blue holding a feathered hat.
+On "Mr. Toad's Wild Ride" in Disneyland California, before exiting your car, you can spot a painting of Toad posing while dressed all in blue and holding a feathered hat.
 This is a Toad-themed reproduction of Gainsborough's oil painting The Blue Boy.

-The Blue Boy painting is a heavily-used prop in the 1929 Laurel and Hardy comedy “Wrong Again”.
+The Blue Boy painting is a heavily-used prop in the 1929 Laurel and Hardy comedy Wrong Again.

+The painting is also referenced in the movie Coraline as a portrait in the Pink Palace's hearth room.